nens/threedi-docs/source/d_problem_solving.rst

 * One or more rasters are missing.
 For instance, there is no DEM given or the given them does not exists in the repository.
 Make sure you added it in Tortoise

-* The minimum grid space and DEM resolution are not aligned properly, the amount of pixels in the smallest calculation grid must be an even number.
+* The minimum grid space and DEM resolution are not aligned properly, the amount of pixels in the smallest computational grid cell must be an even number.
 Change the grid_size in the global settings or update your rasters to meet this requirement.

 * A channel may have a cross section location exactly on the start or endpoint or the profile location is not snapped to any vertex.
 Check your locations using geometry functions like intersect.